My Facial Feminisation Thesis

 Common Misconceptions

-Male hairlines sit a little lower on average than female ones.
-It's not a huge difference and the average male hairline would still fit into a wider range of normal female hairlines – it would just be in the lower range for normal females.
+However, although male hairlines sit a little lower on average than female ones, it's not a huge difference and the average male hairline would still fit into a wider range of typical female hairlines.
 The problem comes when you take one of these average male hairlines and lower it further - you then run the risk of taking it beyond the lower range of female hairlines into an area that is so low, it is usually only seen on men.
-In addition to that, if you move it forwards with a scalp advance, you have to consider the trauma and visible scarring along the hairline.
+In addition to that, if you move it forwards with a scalp advance, you have to consider the visible scar along the hairline.

-Although changing the height of the hairline is often unnecessary, changing the shape of the hairline from “M” shaped or square to rounded does make a big difference to facial femininity so I have to round off the corners of the hairline in perhaps the majority of my clients.
+Although changing the height of the hairline is often unnecessary, changing the shape of the hairline from “M” shaped or square to a rounded shape often does make a big difference to facial femininity, so I have to round off the corners of the hairline in perhaps the majority of my clients.
 This leads me to one of my key beliefs about FFS:

 In this case then, the shape of the hairline is much more important than the height.
 I'll have more to say on the relative importance of different masculinities in part 7 of this thesis “Objective and Subjective femininity” and you can read more about the hairline in part 5 “relative proportions” under the "lipuhai rule".

-The jaw corners are another example: the size and shape of the jaw corners are one of the key differences between male and female skulls with male jaw corners being larger and squarer as seen from the side but this leads to a misconception about the importance of surgery to round off the corners in FFS.
-I believe that these differences in the jaw, although useful in anthropology and archaeology, are not as important as many assume in FFS and that surgery to the round off the jaw corners is optional in many cases where it is assumed to be essential.
-There are 3 main reasons for this:
+The jaw corners are another example: the size and shape of the jaw corners are one of the key differences between male and female skulls with male jaw corners being larger and squarer as seen from the side.
+I believe that these differences in the jaw, although useful in anthropology and archaeology, are not as important in FFS and that surgery to the round off the jaw corners is often more optional than people assume.
+There are 2 main reasons for this:

-1. The square shape of the jaw corners is reasonably well hidden by soft tissues and doesn't show through particularly clearly.
+1. The square shape of the jaw corners is reasonably well hidden by soft tissues and doesn't show through particularly clearly in many people.

 2. The squareness is seen from the side and the side of the face does not get a lot of attention in human interactions – our attention is more focused on the front of the face, particularly the eyes and mouth.

 Another key issue with jaws is that many people expect men's jaws to be wider in relation to their cheeks than women's but in fact, the width of the jaw relative to the width of the cheeks tends, on average, to be almost exactly the same for both sexes.
-Relatively wide and square jaw angles are common on women anyway, particularly on attractive women as this picture illustrates:
+Relatively wide and square jaw angles are also common on women who are considered particularly beautiful as this picture illustrates:

 Picture courtesy of Remy Stenegger